The Garden Grazer

 Vegan Mini Meatloaf with Maple-Balsamic Glaze

-Hearty and satisfying vegan lentil mini "meatloaf" made with healthy, whole food plant-based ingredients.
+This hearty and satisfying vegan "meatloaf" is made with healthy, whole food plant-based ingredients.
 Then topped with a delicious sweet and savory tomato-maple-balsamic glaze!
-Great for holidays or a comforting cold-weather meal.
-(Vegan, gluten-free, oil-free, nut-free option.)
+It's great for holidays or a comforting cold-weather meal.
+(Vegan, gluten-free, refined oil-free, nut-free option.)

 Vegan gluten-free meatloaf on a plate with green beans and potatoes

-This healthy vegan meatloaf recipe is made with whole food ingredients, plus so much flavor and protein.
+This vegan meatloaf recipe is so hearty, satisfying, and protein-rich!

-Pair it with side dishes such as mashed potatoes and green beans (or other vegetables like Brussels sprouts or sweet potato) for the ultimate comfort meal.
+I often pair this meatloaf with side dishes like mashed potatoes and green beans (or other vegetables like Brussels sprouts or sweet potato) for the ultimate comfort meal.
+I hope you enjoy it as well!

 Ingredients for lentil walnut mushroom loaves in a bowl